-- 1. Where the combined interior floor area of group B, E, M, and S occupancies is less than 10,000 square feet (929 m).
+- 1. Where the combined interior floor area of group B, E, M, and S occupancies is less than 10,000 square feet (929 m2).

 - 2. Buildings where a demand response signal is not available from a controlling entity other than the owner.

 - 3. Parking garages.

 - 4. Ambulatory care facilities.

-- 5. Outpatient clinics.
+- Outpatient clinics.

-- 6. Physician or dental offices.
+- Physician or dental offices.